What NiceJob is

 Where we stand on review gating

-A note on review gating, because it matters when you compare tools: by default ReviewNudger sends every eligible customer the same neutral request with the same public Google review link — no sentiment checks and no star-rating questions deciding who gets asked.
+A note on review gating, because it matters when you compare tools: by default ReviewNudger sends every customer the same neutral request with the same public Google review link — no sentiment checks and no star-rating questions deciding who gets asked.
 There is one optional, clearly disclosed per-location mode that asks how the visit went first, and even in that mode the public Google review link stays available to every customer, including unhappy ones.
 Selectively suppressing negative reviews violates FTC rules and Google's review policies, so whichever platform you choose, make sure its defaults keep you on the right side of both.

 Where we stand on review removal